ruthlee/NYT_Analysis/talk_notes/business_9_18.md

 - supply side and demand side algorithmic support to provide pricing for publishers and for auction bidders
 - Advertisers must optimize their campaigns
     - Dynamic programming/ learning on the fly to interact in many auctions
+- dynamic game, strategic interactions bw players
+- How can you anticipate what advertisers/bidders will do?
+    - publishers need to optimize while anticipating equilibrium behavior
+    - structural estimation models (econometrics)
+- large teams in market design/ Core Data Science teams at Google, Facebook, etc.
+- **App Nexus** out of business school
+- **Nash Equilibrium** between advertisers and publishers
+    - have to determine optimal auction
+- Second price auction:
+    - Highest bidder wins, and pays second-higher bid
+    - Can build in features like "price reserves" to make sure publishers get enough money
+    - Good faith agreements between big advertisers/advertising services and publishers/ companies that want ads.
+- Push for transparancy in auctions
+    - auctions are first-price now (so less abstruse)

+### On-Demand Transportation
+- Two-sided market
+    - customers are sensitive to delays and prices
+    - drivers are sensitive to prices
+- Questions of interest:
+    - How many cars should we have at any given period of time?
+        - must provide incentives for drivers to make money (so they have an appropriate number of rides)
+        - Stochastic arrivals, randomness in origin-destination pairs
+        - Queueing
+        - Dispatch decisions (large scale stochastic optimization)
+    - How to price each location of the city given current conditions?
+        - mechanism to incentivize good distribution of drivers
+        - optimization: maximize money earned subject to drivers' incentives to relocate (given cost of relocating and surge prices upon relocating)